amirsciammas/interview-mlops-engineer/README.md

 ### Acknowledgments

-I want to thank Adidas and all the staff involved for this oportunity.
+I want to thank Adidas and all the staff involved for this opportunity.

 Thank you!